[...] HT to Bryon and Serotonin Rain. [...]

 “I believe that words are strong, that they can overwhelm what we fear when fear seems more awful than life is good.”
 (Andrew Solomon, The Noonday Demon.
 2001 Scribner, New York. p.
 30).

-By: Stuck in Irak at Another Storm on November 1, 2006
+Stuck in Irak at Another Storm

 I love the image of serotonin rain.
 Especially useful in the fall when sunshine is low and rain is frequent.